1620 Gough STREET (AT Bush) SAN FRANCISCO, CA 94109 — TEL. (415) 775-1117

 To inspire reﬂection during this intimate one-hour oasis of calm at midweek, readings are offered from carefully selected sacred and secular writings.
 Following a time for silent meditation, there is an invitation to light candles as prayer.
 Do you prefer ‘Taizen’?
 We invite you to bring your favorite zafu pillow for the ﬂoor.

-Now in it’s fifteenth year, Trinity†St. Peter’s Taizé Service has become a community treasure.
-Visit our Taizé Service page for details, then come and experience it for yourself.
+Now in it’s seventeenth year, Trinity†St. Peter’s Taizé Service has become a community treasure.
+Visit and experience it for yourself.
 Wednesdays at 7:30PM.

 EXPANDING OUR UNDERSTANDING